ziyao233/limine/PROTOCOL.md

 unless the Entry Point feature is requested (see below), in which case, the value of `PC` is going to be taken from there.

-The contents of the `VBAR_EL1` register are undefined, and the kernel must load its own.
+The contents of the `VBAR_EL1` register are undefined, and the executable must load its own.

 The `MAIR_EL1` register contents are described above, in the caching section.

 All interrupts are masked (`PSTATE.{D, A, I, F}` are set to 1).

-The kernel is entered in little-endian AArch64 EL1t (EL1 with `PSTATE.SP` set to
+The executable is entered in little-endian AArch64 EL1t (EL1 with `PSTATE.SP` set to
 0, `PSTATE.E` set to 0, and `PSTATE.nRW` set to 0).

 Other fields of `PSTATE` are undefined.